khazaei/vision-hist/README.md

 # vision-hist

-A stroll down memory lane: In this series, I'm going to explore the progression of vision neural network architectures through time.
-I've selected a few architectures that were groundbreaking for their era.
-I'll be dissecting their papers, highlighting the novelty introduced in each architecture, and providing some intuition behind each change.
-The architectures we'll be exploring are:
+A stroll down memory lane: When I first came across the transformer architecture I was amazed how such a concept came into existence.
+Then I was reminded such innovations are the result of progressive and iterative processes, built upon years of accumulated knowledge.
+To get a good understanding on the rationale behind specific engineering decisions its always good to look back in history.
+In this series, I will delve into the evolution of vision neural network architectures over time.
+I've selected a few architectures that were groundbreaking for their era, and I'll be dissecting their papers, highlighting the novelty introduced in each architecture, and providing some intuition behind each change.
+The architectures we will explore are:

 * AlexNet
 * VGG